Each year, the Gonzaga Mothers Club organizes dozens of events and activities that enrich the school community.

 Faculty treats is always highly anticipated by the hard-working Gonzaga faculty and staff!
 One morning each month, GMC volunteers prepare a delicious home-cooked breakfast for the teachers, coaches, maintenance staff, Jesuit community, and administration to thank them for all they do for our boys.
 Each month has a different theme, but our goal is always the same: To provide a festive repast for our hardworking staff.

-The boys love bake sales, and thanks to the organization of the GMC, they’re a great source of support for clubs, teams, and activities!
+The boys love bake sales and thanks to the organization of the GMC, they’re a great source of support for clubs, teams, and activities!
 Typically, they’re held once a week during lunch periods.

 Because so many teams, clubs, and student groups host sales, the GMC works with Student Services in serving as the “air traffic controller” for all bakes sales on campus—coordinating the schedule, organizing volunteers, and making sure things run smoothly.

 Held each year in November, the Mass of Thanksgiving is jointly hosted by the GMC and Eagles' Wings, Gonzaga’s club for parents of alumni.
 Everyone in the Gonzaga community—students, parents, alumni, and faculty—are invited to a Sunday morning Mass, with collection proceeds and other donations benefitting the Father McKenna Center.
 A breakfast reception hosted by Eagles' Wings and the GMC then follows.
-This year's Mass of Thanksgiving will be held on Sunday, November 11.

 The Freshman Retreat is a two-and-a-half day retreat for the entire freshman class as they begin their second semester at Gonzaga.
 The retreat, which is held at Gonzaga and includes sleeping on campus, is organized by Campus Ministry and led by a wonderful team of junior and senior student leaders.
 It’s an experience many young men of Gonzaga count among the highlights of their time on Eye Street.